A Functional Perspective on Knowledge Distillation in Neural Networks: Audio Results

 \section{Audio Results}

 \paragraph{Training Settings:} All audio is converted into mono and downsampled to 16000 htz, it is converted into a spectrogram using torchaudio \citep{hwang2023torchaudio} with an n\_fft of 512 and a power of 2.
 This is then converted to the MelScale with an n\_mels of 32 and a sample rate of 16000 and a n\_stft of 257.
 The train test split for Urbansounds8K used sklearn \citep{scikit-learn} train\_test\_split function with a test size of 0.2 a random state of 42 and the shuffle set to True.

-All audio architectures are trained with SGD optimiser with a learning rate of 0.01 and a batch size of 256 for 100 epochs on SpeechCommandsV2 and 150 epochs for UrbanSounds8K.
+All audio architectures are trained with SGD with a learning rate of 0.01 and a batch size of 256 for 100 epochs on SpeechCommandsV2 and 150 epochs for UrbanSounds8K.
 All data is converted into a mel spectrogram format prior to training to increase convergence speed~\citep{wyse2017audio}.
 The audio architectures are trained with the same seeds and data orders from seeds 10-19 for the 10 models used for averaging.
 This is repeated for the three teachers trained on seeds 0-2.